jkausti/parq-inspector/README.md

 ParqInspector
 ================

-ParqInspector is a Parquet viewer for your terminal, built with [Textual](https://github.com/Textualize/textual).
+ParqInspector is a Parquet- and Deltatable viewer for your terminal, built with [Textual](https://github.com/Textualize/textual).

-ParqInspector can open local or remote Parquet files and lets you view their contents in a table format.
+ParqInspector can open local or remote Parquet files and delta-tables and lets you view their contents in a table format.
-ParqInspector can since version 2.0 also open Delta tables.

 https://github.com/jkausti/parq-inspector/assets/19781820/7ef7657a-0598-4d3e-bab8-3faa8032ff70